 3 Ways to Overcome News Burnout

-Do you feel overwhelmed or exhausted by relentless news headlines?
+Do you feel exhausted by relentless news headlines?
 David Sipress of the New Yorker said this cartoon is one of his most popular creations.
-Perhaps you have an impulse to check your Facebook News Feed or Twitter due to FOMO (fear of missing out).
+Perhaps you have an impulse to check your Facebook or Twitter feeds.
 But you can stay informed AND maintain your energy and well-being.
 Here are my three tips on overcoming news burnout.

 Respond rather than react.